kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 -->

 ## Drawbacks
-Adds more complexity to DaemonSet, StatefulSet controllers in terms of checking conditions and updating the conditions continuously.
+Adds more complexity to Deployment, DaemonSet, Job, ReplicaSet, ReplicationController, StatefulSet controllers in terms of checking conditions and updating the conditions continuously.

 <!--
 Why should this KEP _not_ be implemented?
 -->

 ## Alternatives
-Continue to check AvailableReplicas, Replicas and other fields instead of having explict conditions.
-This is not always fool proof and can cause problems.
+Continue to check AvailableReplicas, Replicas and other fields instead of having explicit conditions.
+This is not always foolproof and can cause problems.
 <!--
 What other approaches did you consider, and why did you rule them out?
 These do not need to be as detailed as the proposal, but should include enough